 - Does the planter have a relationship with a church planting coach?
 Does the sponsor understand this?

 IV.
 Cultural issues:

-- If the new church is of a different language, ethnic, or cultural group, has the sponsor church made every effort to understand cultural differences?
-These issues may include communication styles, worship styles, decision making styles, time perspectives, accountability and responsibility perspectives, perspectives on planning, scheduling, and setting goals, discipline of children, dress, use of facilities, food, and many others.
+- If the new church is a different language, ethnic, or cultural group, has the sponsoring church made every effort to understand cultural differences?
+These issues may include communication styles, worship styles, decision-making styles, time perspectives, accountability and responsibility perspectives, perspectives on planning, scheduling, and setting goals, the discipline of children, dress, use of facilities, food, and many others.

-- Have the sponsor church and new church agreed to seek to understand each other’s differences?
+- Have the sponsoring church and new church agreed to seek to understand each other’s differences?
 Do they both agree that all cultures are under the judgment of Scripture?